 Flash Memory Summit Lifetime Achievement Award

-The Flash Memory Summit is proud to announce this year’s Lifetime Achievement Award honoree.
+The Flash Memory Summit is proud to announce the 2017 Lifetime Achievement Award (LAA) honoree..

 This award is presented annually at the Flash Memory Summit to individuals who have shown outstanding leadership in promoting the development and use of flash memory and associated or related technologies.